Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Additional Discussion and Extensions

 We close by noting that we view the current work as an initial contribution to blend machine learning tools within causal inference under network interference for observational studies.
-Although outside the scope of the current paper, we are pursuing different variations and extensions (e.g., partially linear with control, nonseparable models).
-For example the following example discuss the classical linear in means model within our framework. \begin{example}[Linear-in-means] Considering the special case of the linear-in-means model (\cite{manski1993identification}) where it is assumed where $A$ denotes the adjency matrix, $\xi$ independent zero mean shocks, $\beta$ the coefficient of endogenoues peer effects, and $\gamma$ the exogenous peer effect.
-By letting $\tilde A = ( A_{ij}/ \sum_{j=1}^nA_{ij} )_{i,j \in [n]}$ denote the row-normalized adjacency matrix, we can rewrite the potential outcomes as
+Although outside the scope of the current paper, there are several different variations and extensions.
+Among the extensions that would require fundamentally new results, we would include to handle unobserved graphs, relax the partial linear setting, and to provide a data-driven estimation for the function of patterns $\gamma$.
+We view the development of tools to allow proper inference under these alternative models as interesting directions for future research.